- Download our Moving to Munich Guide (PDF)

 Even though the Bavarian capital boasts one of Germany's lowest unemployment rates year on year, it doesn’t mean that finding a job and working in Munich will be easy for expats – especially since the country's immigration laws have been tightened to protect local jobs.

-Unless they're highly qualified or can prove they'll make a significant entrepreneurial impact on the local market, job seekers will find that the job market in Munich can be challenging.
+Unless they're highly qualified or can prove they'll make a significant entrepreneurial impact on the local market, job seekers may find that the job market in Munich can be challenging.
 But expats who are successful find that working in Munich pays well and offers benefits such as subsidies for childcare, housing and travel.

-The average working week is under 40 hours, although this may not always be the case, especially for expats in high-profile positions.
+The average working week is less than 40 hours, although this may not always be the case, especially for expats in high-profile positions.
 Annual paid leave is normally between 18 and 30 days, depending on the company, and workers are entitled to six weeks of paid sick leave, after which health insurance covers a portion of the person's salary.

 Maternity and paternity leave is also generous, particularly for mothers, who sometimes receive leave periods of up to three years.
 They don't draw a salary during this time but may return to work once the agreed period is over.
 This arrangement isn't mandatory for expats, but it's often granted and worth discussing with a potential employer.